Doctor of Philosophy in Ecology and Evolutionary Biology

 - Specific research foci (e.g., sub-fields of research areas, taxonomic specialization, specific analytical methods)

-Examinations are conducted in English.
 Students are encouraged to take the examination within four semesters of entering the program and are expected to complete the examination within five semesters.
 To be eligible to take the examination, both the Research Skills and Responsible Scholarship requirement and the Engagement and Enrollment requirement must be fulfilled and documented.
-Students must acquire approval to take the comprehensive oral examination from (1) dissertation adviser(s), (2) remaining Research Advisory Committee (RAC) members, and (3) Graduate Program Committee.
-Students must contact the EEB graduate program coordinator no later than 2 weeks prior to the anticipated examination date to request departmental and College permission to schedule the event.

 All doctoral students must prepare a dissertation proposal of 5–8 pages, with detail and clarity on par with NSF, NIH, or comparable proposals.
-Chapters should be described in sufficient detail that RAC members can assess scientific merit, feasibility, and whether the doctoral dissertation will fulfill the scope and requirements for a Ph.D.
-Dissertation proposals must be approved by the student’s RAC by the time the student submits their second annual report to the department (end of 5 semesters).
-Failure to obtain approval of a dissertation proposal may result in an “unsatisfactory” annual evaluation.
-A suggested time frame would entail: Proposals distributed to the RAC committee at least two weeks prior to the second RAC meeting (end of 5 semesters).
-At this RAC meeting, students defend their proposal in the form of a presentation and must address any questions or concerns, before being approved by the RAC (majority) committee.
-Approval of dissertation proposal must be reported in the annual RAC report.
-Students are encouraged to develop the proposal ideas with their mentor and advisory committee well in advance of the meeting.
+Chapters should be described in sufficient detail that their committee members can assess scientific merit, feasibility, and whether the doctoral dissertation will fulfill the scope and requirements for a Ph.D.
+Dissertation proposals must be approved by the student’s committee by the time the student submits their second annual report to the department (end of 5 semesters).

 Research Progress, Final Oral Examination, and Dissertation Defense

 It is generally expected that the dissertation should be completed two to three years after advancing to candidacy.
 During these years, the student should continue to meet with his or her advisory committee on an annual basis to receive guidance on research progress.
-Committee membership should follow university requirements.
+Committee membership must follow departmental and university requirements.

 The dissertation defense and final oral examination include a presentation of the candidate’s dissertation as a formal, public lecture.
-Whenever possible, the presentation should be part of the regular departmental seminar series.
 The presentation is followed by a question period, after which the final oral examination committee meets with the student for further discussion of the dissertation.
 A majority vote of the committee is required for the student to pass the examination; 80 percent of the committee must agree to award a student Honors.
 Both the dissertation and the presentation are considered in the decision.
-In rare cases it may be possible for committee members to attend the defense and examinations via mediated means such as tele/video-conferencing (for details view the exam attendance policy statement).
-After passing the final oral examination, the student will make any corrections to the dissertation that are required.
-Along with the title and acceptance pages, the final version will be submitted for approval to the department and the University.